How SECURE 2.0 can help your employees save more for retirement

 Under the SECURE Act of 2019, the RMD age was increased from 70½ to 72 for employees born after June 30, 1949.
 Section 107 of SECURE 2.0 further increased the RMD age to 73 for employees born after December 31, 1950, and before January 1, 1960, and then increased to age 75 for employees born after December 31, 1958.

-Increasing the RMD age delays the RMD start date, which means that funds may continue to grow in a retirement account for a longer period and, in turn, enable retirees to improve their financial future.
+Manulife John Hancock Retirement viewpoint: Increasing the RMD age delays the RMD start date, which means that funds may continue to grow in a retirement account for a longer period and, in turn, enable retirees to improve their financial future.

 Section 109—higher catch-up limit to apply at age 60, 61, 62, and 63

-The catch-up contribution limit for 401(k), 403(b), and governmental 457(b) plans has been increased for individuals who attain age 60 through 63 to the greater of $10,000 or 150% of the regular catch-up contribution limit for 2024 (indexed for inflation).
-The catch-up contribution limit for people aged 50 and older is $7,500 in 2023.
+The catch-up contribution limit for 401(k), 403(b), and governmental 457(b) plans has been increased for individuals who attain the ages of 60 through 63 during the calendar year beginning in 2025 (super catch-up contribution).
+The 2025 super catch-up contribution limit is $11,250, which is 150% of the 2025 regular catch-up contribution limit of $7,500.

 Make sure your employees know how SECURE 2.0 can help them save more for retirement

 SECURE 2.0 offers several new or adjusted rules intended to help people save more for retirement.
 But whether it’s reduced penalties on withdrawals, increased catch-up limits, or emergency savings, communication is key—people can’t take advantage of something they’re not aware of or that they don’t understand.
 Plan sponsors can work with their plan partners to make sure they’re communicating the new provisions under their plan with employees, letting them know in clear, relevant, and targeted communications how SECURE 2.0 can help them save more for retirement.
-To download our white paper and view our other helpful resources, please visit our SECURE 2.0 resource page.

 Important disclosures